spectraphilic/reflexible/doc/source/mapping.rst

 A brief description of the module
 =================================

-The mapping module is a helper function to the :mod:`pflexible` module.
+The mapping module is a helper function to the :mod:`reflexible` module.
 Primarily it is designed to perform a few tasks relating to using the matplotlib `Basemap
 <http://matplotlib.sourceforge.net/basemap/doc/html/api/basemap_api.html#module-mpl_toolkits.basemap>`_